 Luxurious hotels and guesthouses are also available in Lukla, Phakding, and Namche, where you will spend five nights (On days 2, 3, 4, 8, and 9).
 You need to pay an additional USD 800 for two people.

 The Mani Rimdu Festival is played in Tengboche Monastery during the tenth Tibetan month, which as a rule, matches with the full moon in October or November.
-The Mani Rimdu Festival will be held in 2022 on the eighth, ninth, and tenth of November.
-The festival date of 2023 hasn’t been decided yet.
+The Mani Rimdu Festival will be held on October 28, 29, and 30.
+The festival date of 2024 hasn’t been decided yet.
 We will update the dates after confirmation.

 In Kathmandu, a Farewell dinner is included, and three meals will be provided during the trek.